-The type of exercises that you need to include during this phase are multi-joint, compound movements.
+The type of exercise that you need to include during this phase is multi-joint, compound movements.
 When performing an exercise, you should focus on keeping the eccentric phase of the lift slow and controlled.

 The concentric phase of the lift should be performed quicker and with force!
 This is the most favourable to the rate of force development.
 As you begin to improve and develop good structural balance, look to increase the weight used for each exercise.